BOLL7708/WSRelay/README.md

 ## Usage
 1. Run the application, it automatically minimizes to the system tray.
 2. Click the system tray icon (hash-tag-like smiley) to open the application window.
-2. Change the port in the application window if need be, default is `7788`.
+3. Change the port in the application window if need be, default is `7788`.
-3. Launch a client and connect to `ws://localhost:7788` or with your custom port.
+4. Launch a client and connect to `ws://localhost:7788` or with your custom port.
 If you are running this on another machine on the network, use that IP.
-4. Use the command messages in the next section to enable broadcasting.
+5. Use the command messages in the next section to connect to a channel and optionally authorize, or skip that to send message to the general channel you are automatically in from the start.

 ## Commands
 Commands are sent as raw text using reserved prefixed (`:::`) keywords, there are only two, listed below.
 ### Channel
-To be able to send and receive messages the client needs to connect to a channel.
+You are automatically connected to a non-protected general channel upon first connection, to narrow down communication the client needs to connect to a channel.
 Any channel name used will filter down to only lower-case alpha-numerical characters.
-A channel is automatically allocated when connecting.
+A channel is automatically allocated when connecting to it.
 ```
 :::CHANNEL:yourchannel
 ```